robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

         return i

 # Assumed bit primitives

 ## A Note On Hardware Sympathy

 MMR's are a series of complete binary trees followed by at most one incomplete tree.
 This is sometimes referred to as a flat base tree.
 In these constructions many operations are formally $$\log_2(n)$$

-However, precisely because of the binary nature of the tree, most benefit from single-cycle assembly level optimizations, assuming a counter limit of $$2^{64}$$ Which as discussed above, is a _lot_ of tree.
+However, precisely because of the binary nature of the MMR construction, most benefit from single-cycle assembly level optimizations, assuming a counter limit of $$2^{64}$$ Which as discussed above, is a _lot_ of MMR.

 Finding the position of the first non-zero bit or counting the number of bits that are set are both primitives necessary for some of the algorithms.
 [CLZ](https://developer.arm.com/documentation/dui0802/b/A32-and-T32-Instructions/CLZ) has single-cycle implementations on most architectures.
 Similarly, `POPCNT` exists.